Kondo phase diagram of quark matter: Formalism

-where we have added the term with the Lagrange multiplier $\lambda$ to include the constraint for the number conservation of the heavy quarks.
+where we have added the term with the Lagrange multiplier $\lambda$ to include the constraint on the number conservation of the heavy quarks.
 This constraint is necessary because the heavy quark number density should be conserved on average in the mean field (\ref{eq:gap1}) (see Refs.~\cite{Takano:1966,Yoshimori:1970,Eto:2001}).
-Note that $\lambda$ can be regarded as the energy cost for putting a heavy quark into a quark matter similar to the chemical potential.
-Since the mean-field Lagrangian allows for mixing between the fields $\psi$ and $\Psi_{v}$, we diagonalize it by the Bogoliubov-like transformation to find the following energy-momentum dispersion relations for the right-handed light quark
+Note that $-\lambda$ can be regarded as the energy cost (measured from the heavy quark mass $m_Q$) for putting a heavy quark into a quark matter, and hence it is mathematically equivalent to the chemical potential~\footnote{One may notice that, in case of $\Delta=0$, the number density of heavy quarks $n_{Q}$ jumps discontinuously from zero (for $\lambda>0$) to infinity (for $\lambda<0$).
+It means that the number density of heavy quarks cannot be uniquely determined by $\lambda$ for $\Delta=0$.
+This discontinuous behavior stems from the simple setting that the finite mass of heavy quarks is neglected.}.
+Also, reflecting the uniformity of the heavy-quark density, the $\lambda$ is taken as constant in space.
+However, we should comment that the present formalism can be directly applied to the case where the heavy quark number density is non-uniform in space, $n_Q(\vec x)$.
+We also emphasize that the heavy quarks are treated as impurity particles embedded in a quark matter of light flavors.
+This also implies that we are going to impose neither charge neutrality or chemical equilibrium with respect to weak interaction.
+Thus we can regard the $\lambda$ as a parameter independent of the light-quark chemical potential $\mu$.